Three Basic Practices for Managers to Link Team Members to Success

-Looking at the ability of employees’ efforts to align with the expectations of the business needs for growth should be a daily occurrence.
-However, managers themselves are caught up in tactics and focus primarily on their own individual performance so much that they cannot step back and see the big picture.
-More employers are frustrated by the inability of managers to be relevant to the business strategy and the priorities required for success.
-Instilling a new mindset about the meaning of management and the ability to see performance through a different lens is required in the workplace.
+More employers are frustrated by the inability of managers to align with the business strategy and the priorities required for success.
+Instilling a new mindset about the meaning of management and the ability to see performance through a different lens is needed in the workplace.

 1. Understand the business strategies for your department.

-While it seems shocking, few managers are actually clear about the specific strategies they are required to achieve for the business in the next twelve months.
+While it may seem shocking, few managers are actually clear about the specific strategies they are required to implement for the business over the next twelve months.
 Be sure you understand what they are.
 If you are not clear, propose goals and their strategies to leadership to create your own guiding force that will help you hold your team accountable.
 Once they are defined and approved, pull the team together and review them.
 Take a few minutes to allow the team to brainstorm the type of behaviors they think are required to achieve the goals.
 This simple step will give you a baseline for how well aligned the team is with your expectations.
 Note the difference for improvement opportunities.

-2. Sit back, assess, and communicate.
+2. Reflect, assess, and communicate.

 3. Journal weekly activity.